MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 [!INCLUDE [temp](includes/note-my-work-code-review-support.md)]

-This tutorial describes how a developer can suspend work on a current task to immediately fix a bug that's blocking teammates in another work item.
-After fixing the bug, the developer can ask colleagues to review the fix, and after the review passes, check in the fix and resume work on the original task.
+This tutorial describes how you can suspend work on a current task to immediately fix a bug that's blocking teammates in another work item.
+After fixing the bug, you can ask colleagues to review the fix, and after the review passes, check in the fix and resume work on the original task.

 ## Suspend current work